 The Group monitors on constant basis the movements of the above exchange rates.
-Despite the fact that the largest part of the carried out transactions are expressed in Euros, the particular risk exists and may significantly affect the results of the Group.
+Despite the fact that the largest part of the carried out transactions are expressed in Euros, the particular risk, as consequence of the broader uncertainty that exists in the global environment due to the pandemic, exists and may significantly affect the results of the Group during the year 2021.

-The following table presents the exposure of the Group to exchange rate risk on 31/12/2019 and more specifically the effect on the earnings before taxes and the equity of the Group in case of a 5% change in the exchange rates compared to the exchange rate of 31/12/2019, keeping all other variables constant.
+The following table presents the exposure of the Group to exchange rate risk on 31/12/2020 and more specifically the effect on the earnings before taxes and the equity of the Group in case of a 5% change in the exchange rates compared to the exchange rate of 31/12/2020, keeping all other variables constant.